virtualeconomy/v-systems/README.md

 javaOptions in IntegrationTest += "-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005"
 ```

-Debugging a node inside a container is a little more complicated: you will need to modify the `WAVES_OPTS` environment
+Debugging a node inside a container is a little more complicated: you will need to modify the `VEE_OPTS` environment
 variable before starting a container.

 ### Running Tests from IDE